Capital punishment in New York: Notable instances

-Other notable cases are those of seven members of Mafia hit squad Murder, Inc. between 1941 and 1944, including Louis "Lepke" Buchalter, the only mob boss to ever receive the death penalty after being convicted of murder, and some of his associates, including Emanuel "Mendy" Weiss and Louis Capone, who were executed on March 4, 1944, the same night as Buchalter.
+Seven members of Mafia hit squad Murder, Inc. were executed between 1941 and 1944.
+They included Louis "Lepke" Buchalter, the only mob boss to ever receive the death penalty after being convicted of murder, and his associates Emanuel "Mendy" Weiss and Louis Capone, who were executed on March 4, 1944, the same night as Buchalter.

-Another notable case was that of the "Lonely Hearts Killers" Raymond Fernandez and Martha Beck, who were convicted of three murders but are believed to have killed as many as 20 women between 1947 and 1949.
+The "Lonely Hearts Killers" Raymond Fernandez and Martha Beck were convicted of three murders but are believed to have killed as many as 20 women between 1947 and 1949.
 They were executed together on March 8, 1951.

-Arguably the most famous execution in state history (although occurring under federal, and not under New York state law) occurred in June 1953, when Julius and Ethel Rosenberg were put to death at Sing Sing after their conviction on federal espionage charges for passing secrets of the atomic bomb to the Soviet Union.
+In June 1953, Julius and Ethel Rosenberg were put to death at Sing Sing after their conviction on federal espionage charges for passing secrets of the atomic bomb to the Soviet Union.
 The Rosenbergs were the only American civilians to be executed for espionage-related activity during the Cold War.
-Ethel’s conviction and severely botched execution remains controversial as David Greenglass, Ethel's brother and a key witness for the prosecution, later said that he gave a perjured testimony against Ethel to shield his wife from criminal liability.
+Ethel's conviction and severely botched execution remains controversial as David Greenglass, Ethel's brother and a key witness for the prosecution, later said that he gave a perjured testimony against Ethel to shield his wife from criminal liability.
 In 2015, eleven members of the New York City Council declared that "the government wrongfully executed Ethel Rosenberg," and Manhattan Borough President Gale Brewer officially recognized "the injustice suffered by Ethel Rosenberg and her family" and designated September 28 as the "Ethel Rosenberg Day of Justice in the Borough of Manhattan."